studAlexP/QuizIT_Flutter/README.md

 $ flutter run
 ```

-In your "local.properties" file add the api key with the following syntax:
+In your root folder create a .env file & add the api key with the following syntax:
 ```
-API_KEY=YOUR_API_KEY
+apiKey=YOUR_API_KEY
 ```

 ## Authors